JGuevara27/JG_Portfolio/_posts/2020-07-25-Predicting-Credit-Card-Approvals.md

 ## 9. Fitting a logistic regression model to the train set
 <p>Essentially, predicting if a credit card application will be approved or not is a <a href="https://en.wikipedia.org/wiki/Statistical_classification">classification</a> task. <a href="http://archive.ics.uci.edu/ml/machine-learning-databases/credit-screening/crx.names">According to UCI</a>, our dataset contains more instances that correspond to "Denied" status than instances corresponding to "Approved" status.
 Specifically, out of 690 instances, there are 383 (55.5%) applications that got denied and 307 (44.5%) applications that got approved. </p>
 <p>This gives us a benchmark.
 A good machine learning model should be able to accurately predict the status of the applications with respect to these statistics.</p>
 <p>Which model should we pick?
-A question to ask is: <em>are the features that affect the credit card approval decision process correlated with each other?</em> Although we can measure correlation, that is outside the scope of this notebook, so we'll rely on our intuition that they indeed are correlated for now.
+A question to ask is: <em>are the features that affect the credit card approval decision process correlated with each other?</em> Although we can measure correlation, that is outside the scope of this project, so we'll rely on our intuition that they indeed are correlated for now.
 Because of this correlation, we'll take advantage of the fact that generalized linear models perform well in these cases.
 Let's start our machine learning modeling with a Logistic Regression model (a generalized linear model).</p>

 ```python